Marcelė Kubiliūtė: Interwar Lithuania

-As Polish counterintelligence offered a bounty of 5,000 Polish złoty for informationabout her, Kubiliūtė had to move from Vilnius (now part of the Second Polish Republic) to Kaunas.
+As Polish counterintelligence offered a bounty of 5,000 Polish złoty for information about her, Kubiliūtė had to move from Vilnius (now part of the Second Polish Republic) to Kaunas.
 In 1923, she began studying history at Vytautas Magnus University (she graduated only in 1936).

 She continued to work for the Lithuanian intelligence focusing on issues concerning Lithuanians in the Vilnius Region.
 The Lithuanian government supported various Lithuanian organizations in the area, but had no official way of communicating with them.
 Kubiliūtė acted as a secret carrier of large sums of cash and various documents that were secretly exchanged at the Poland–Lithuania border.
 In 1925, she moved to work at the Ministry of Foreign Affairs.
-She worked with cyphers and organized ministry's secret archive.
+She worked with cyphers and organized the ministry's secret archive.
 She was promoted to secretary in 1931 and to first secretary in 1939.
 Her direct supervisors were Bronius Kazys Balutis and Juozas Urbšys.

 Kubiliūtė was also active in various Lithuanian organizations.
 She joined the Lithuanian Riflemen's Union in 1920.
 She organized its secret chapter in Vilnius in 1929, but this claim is disputed.
 She also joined the Union for the Liberation of Vilnius and was elected to its central committee.
 She was a member of the Society for the Care of Lithuanian Prisoners (Lietuvos kalinių globos draugija) and personally delivered parcels to Kaunas Prison.
 She was also active in the Lithuanian Girl Scouts.

 World War II

 When Lithuania regained Vilnius as a result of the Soviet–Lithuanian Mutual Assistance Treaty, Kubiliūtė returned to Vilnius.
 After the Soviet occupation of Lithuania in June 1940, she lost her job at the Ministry of Foreign Affairs but managed to get a job at the Peoples' Commissariat for Social Welfare.
-In spring 1941, she became a secretary at the history section of the Lithuanian Academy of Sciences.
+In spring 1941, she became a secretary for the history section of the Lithuanian Academy of Sciences.

 Already in 1941, she attracted attention from the NKVD which suspected that Kubiliūtė gathered information from the Peoples' Commissariat and relayed it to the Lithuanian Activist Front.
-NKVD intended to arrest her, but reportedly she was warned by her boss Jurgis Glušauskas and managed to evade the security agents.
+The NKVD intended to arrest her, but reportedly she was warned by her boss Jurgis Glušauskas and managed to evade the security agents.
 Kubiliūtė joined the anti-Soviet June Uprising at the start of the German invasion of the Soviet Union.
 She was a member of the rebel headquarters in Vilnius.
 Once Germans disbanded rebel organizations, she obtained a job at a library located in Vileišis Palace (one of the subsidiary libraries of the Lithuanian Academy of Sciences), but continued underground activities.
 She became an active member of the underground Union of Lithuanian Freedom Fighters in August 1942.
 Together with others, she distributed union's publications and established a women's section in January 1943.

 Kubiliūtė helped various individuals persecuted by the Nazis.
-She helped Vytautas Sirijos Gira, Kazimieras Lukša (husband of Meilė Lukšienė), Jurgis Glušauskas avoid the persecutions.
-She organized aid to Lithuanian intellectuals, including Vladas Jurgutis, deported to the Stutthof concentration camp.
+She helped Vytautas Sirijos Gira, Kazimieras Lukša (husband of Meilė Lukšienė), and Jurgis Glušauskas avoid persecution.
+She organized aid to Lithuanian intellectuals, including Vladas Jurgutis, who has been deported to Stutthof concentration camp.
 She also helped Irena Veisaitė who had escaped the Vilna Ghetto.